LHC Physics

 The second term in (\ref{4ebb12}) is a small shift from the usual Coulombic energy levels.
 In (\ref{4ebb12}) $m$ is a positive integer and this immediately provides a comparison with known fine structure energy levels.
 To see this further let us consider large values of $m$. (\ref{4ebb12}) then becomes

 while the usual levels are given by

-We can see from (\ref{4ebb13}) and (\ref{4ebb14}) that the photon mass reproduces all the energy levels of the Coulomb potential but interestingly (\ref{4ebb13}) shows that there are new energy levels because $m_1^2$ in the new formula can be odd or even but $2m^2_2$ in the old formula is even.
-However all the old energy levels are reproduced whenever $m^2_1 = 2m^2_2$.
-If $\mu = 0$, then as can be seen from (\ref{4ebb2}), we get back the Coulomb problem.
-In any case, the above calculation was suggestive and more to indicate how the problem changes.\\
+$m_1$ and $m_2$ position integers.\\ We can see from (\ref{4ebb13}) and (\ref{4ebb14}) that the Yukawa potential reproduces all the energy levels of the Coulomb potential but interestingly (\ref{4ebb13}) shows that there are new energy levels because $m_1^2$ in the new formula can be odd or even but $2m^2_2$ in the old formula is even.
+However all the old energy levels are reproduced whenever $m^2_1 = 2m^2_2$ that is, even if $\mu = 0$, then as can be seen from (\ref{4ebb2}), we get back the Coulomb problem.
+In any case, the above calculation indicates how the problem changes.\\ We must remember that these fine structure energy levels like the Lamb shift which is of the order of $30 cm$ wavelength are in the Radio range.
+So the effect of these new levels would be minute signals in the radio spectrum beyond the well known $21 cm$ region of Hydrogen.\\ As is well known, these radio waves are reflected off the earth's ionosphere and would be difficult to detect on the earth.
+But recently NASA's balloon borne ARCADE experiments, operating from some 40 kms above the earth's surface, have tuned in to precisely such a radio sea \cite{kogut,bgsijmpe}.\\ Finally, it may be pointed out that all this could be interpreted alternatively as the photon having a miniscule mass $\sim 10^{-64} gm$ \cite{tduniv}.
+In this case also the above analysis would apply \cite{tduniv,fpl,ijmpe}